Oats87/oats87.github.io/_posts/2017-10-19-mini-cluster.markdown

 ---
 # OpenShift Container Platform 3.6 Mini Cluster (for learning purposes only)

-By Chris Kim (chris.kim@redhat.com) - Last Updated Oct 24, 2017, v1.4
+By Chris Kim (chris.kim@redhat.com) - Last Updated Nov 29, 2017, v1.5

 NOTE: This is a WORK IN PROGRESS!
 I cannot guarantee that anything I say in here will work out of box for you!
 This is simply documenting my steps to create a semi-contained OpenShift infrastructure to familiarize yourself with deploying OpenShift.